 Have your own Comic-Con

-Can’t make it to San Diego for the internationally renowned Comic-Con?
+Can’t make it to your nearest Comic-Con?
 No problem.
 This September, invite your friends over to trade, display, discuss or even re-enact your favorite stories.
 And of course, don’t forget your costumes.

 If you’ve been reading comics your whole life, you may not even realize how familiar you are with their structure.
 Take some time to put together a storyline, invent some characters, and let your imagination run wild.
 If you’ve got a knack for illustration, go for it, or get together with a friend who’s already mastered that talent to help you complete it.
 Who knows, maybe the next Stan Lee is hidden in you, waiting to be let out.